aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

     and rerun the State Machine.

-??? faq "How do I create a role which has read access to the log-archive bucket to enabling log forwarding to my favorite SIEM solution?"
+??? faq "1.6.14.
+How do I create a role which has read access to the log-archive bucket to enabling log forwarding to my favorite SIEM solution?"

     #### How do I create a role which has read access to the log-archive bucket to enabling log forwarding to my favorite SIEM solution?